alexanderameye/linework.ameye.dev/docs/Features/Particles and Transparent Objects.md

 ## Outlined Transparent Objects

-For transparent objects to be outlined, there are 2 options.
+If you need transparent objects to receive an outline, there are 2 options.

+**Transparent render queue**

+The first option is to set the *Queue* option of the outline to *Transparent* or *Opaque + Transparent*.
+This will make it so transparent objects get taken into account when rendering outlines.

 **Opaque shader + alpha cutout**

-The first option is to change your shader *Surface Type* to *Opaque*, enable *Alpha Clipping* and set the *Color* to be completely transparent.
+The second option is to change your shader *Surface Type* to *Opaque*, enable *Alpha Clipping* and set the *Color* to be completely transparent.
 This will make it so the mesh is invisible, but the outline is still drawn.

-**Transparent shader**

-The other option is to use a transparent shader and to set the outline queue to transparent as well.
-This queue option will be added in update 1.4.0.
-If you need this option now, contact me.

 ## Section Map + Particles